 Small company investing involves additional risks such as limited liquidity and greater volatility.
-The fund invests in micro-cap and early stage companies which tend to be more volatile and somewhat more speculative than investments in more established companies.
+The Fund invests in micro-cap and early stage companies which tend to be more volatile and somewhat more speculative than investments in more established companies.
 As a result, investors considering an investment in the Fund should consider their ability to withstand the volatility of the Fund's net asset value associated with the risks of the portfolio.

-The S&P 500 Index is a broad-based unmanaged index of 500 stocks, which is widely recognized as representative of the equity market in general; the Russell 2000 Index consists of the smallest 2,000 companies in a group of 3,000 U.S. companies in the Russell 3000 Index, as ranked by market capitalization; and the NASDAO Composite Index is a market capitalization-weighted index that is designed to represent the performance of the National Market System, which includes over 5,000 stocks traded only over-the-counter and not on an exchange.
-The Dow Jones Wilshire Micro-Cap Index is formed by taking the 2,500 smallest companies, as measured by Market Capitalization of the Dow Jones Wilshire 5000 Index.
+The S&P 500® Index is a broad-based unmanaged index of 500 stocks, which is widely recognized as representative of the equity market in general; the Russell 2000® Index consists of the smallest 2,000 companies in a group of 3,000 U.S. companies in the Russell 3000® Index, as ranked by market capitalization; and the NASDAQ Composite Index is a market capitalization-weighted index that is designed to represent the performance of the National Market System, which includes over 5,000 stocks traded only over-the-counter and not on an exchange.
+The Dow Jones Wilshire U.S. Micro-Cap Index is formed by taking the 2,500 smallest companies, as measured by Market Capitalization of the Dow Jones Wilshire 5000 Index.
 One cannot invest directly in an index.

 Please refer to the schedule of investments for more information regarding fund holdings.
-Fund holdings are subject to change and are not recommendations to buy or sell any security.
+Fund holdings and sector weightings are subject to change and are not recommendations to buy or sell any security.
+Current and future portfolio holdings are subject to risk.